 What do they cover?

-- increase their confidence in the kitchen
+- Increase people’s confidence in the kitchen

-- better manage their health
+- Better manage their own health

-- reduce their risk of developing further health complications
+- Reduce their risk of developing further health complications

-- improve their overall quality of life.
+- Improve their overall quality of life.

-The classes are also a great opportunity to meet other people living with HIV and to share experiences.
+The classes are also a great opportunity to meet other people living with HIV and share experiences.

 How do I access them?